akr2002/blog/content/post/install-incus-on-nixos.md

 ```
 This is used to provide NAT'd internet to the guest.
 It is manipulated directly by incus, so no need to specify any bridged interfaces here.

-Add firewall rules to enable networking in the container
+<s>Add firewall rules to enable networking in the container
 ```nix
 networking.firewall.extraCommands = ''
     iptables -A INPUT incusbr0 -j ACCEPT